nilsmartel/Fiberlight/README.md

 # Fiberlight

-3D Rendering Engine written in Java
+Cross platform 3D Rendering Engine written in Java.
+Entirely using the CPU.
+All written from scratch.

 ![Screenshot of runnning application'](./screenshot.png)